 Great options for fair skin

-Contouring can prove to be tricky for those with fair skin.
-Go even the slightest bit too dark, and you easily start to look, well, like you’re trying really hard to contour.
-That’s what makes this option such a great choice for those with lighter skin.
+“This is one of the go-to palettes for professionals,” says Sotomayor.
+“It’s one of the most pigmented options out there, so it’ll last you a long time since a little goes a long way,” he adds.
+We like it for fair skin, which can be tricky to contour: Go even the slightest bit too dark, and you easily start to look, well, like you’re trying really hard to contour.
 There are two contour hues, neither of which is too dark, a highlight shade, and even a blush color, all in a buildable and blendable cream formula that doesn’t feel even the slightest bit sticky or tacky on the skin.